SeniorMobileDeveloper/video_portal/client/README.txt

 How to run the app:

-npm install to install dependencies npm test to run unit tests with karma npm start to switch to parent directory where the node app is and start it
+npm install to install dependencies npm test to run unit tests with karma (will need karma-cli to be installed globally: npm install -g karma-cli) npm start to switch to parent directory where the node app is and start it

 Notes: